-We are committed to delivering a continuity of service that allows our clients and users to maintain the continuity of their operations when using Sitepass.
+We are committed to delivering undisrupted service that allows our clients and users to maintain the continuity of their operations when using Sitepass (now part of INX Software Pty Ltd).
 Our business continuity plan outlines the:

 - Measures we take to mitigate risks to our business